gip58/cyclist-distance-crowdsourced/README.md

 This project defines a framework for the analysis of the level of trust in a traffic environment involving an automated vehicle.
 The jsPsych framework is used to for the frontend.
 In the description below, it is assumed that the repo is stored in the folder `trust-crowdsourced`.
 Terminal commands lower assume macOS.

 ## Setup
 Tested with Python 3.9.12.
-To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
+To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows):
 - `pip install -e trust-crowdsourced` will setup the project as a package accessible in the environment.
 - `pip install -r trust-crowdsourced/requirements.txt` will install required packages.